Miranda Du: Other notable decisions

 Du was assigned to preside over Walden v.
 State of Nevada ex rel.
 Nevada Department of Corrections, a major employment suit brought by several hundred Nevada state prison guards against the state.
 The guards allege that they are entitled to payment for tasks (such as debriefings, equipment collection, and uniform inspections) completed just before their shifts officially begin.
 In 2018, Du found that the state of Nevada had waived its sovereign immunity from suit by removing the guards' case from state court to federal court; that the pre-shift activities were "integral and indispensable" to the guards' jobs; and that the guards could thus pursue federal Fair Labor Standards Act claims against the state relating to overtime pay.
 Du dismissed the guards' breach-of-contract claims.

 In 2019, Du dismissed a suit brought by three Texas women who argued that Nevada's legal prostitution law (the only one of its kind in the United States) conflicted with federal sex trafficking laws and therefore violated the Supremacy Clause of the U.S. Constitution.
 The women alleged that they had been victims of sexual violence in Nevada attributable to Nevada's legal brothels.
 In dismissing the suit, Du wrote: "While the Court empathizes with Plaintiffs for their lived experiences, the Court cannot adjudicate Plaintiffs' claims because Plaintiffs fail to establish standing to confer jurisdiction upon this Court."

-In May 2020, during the COVID-19 pandemic in Nevada, Du denied a church's request for an emergency injunction that would allow it to exceed, for a 50-person cap on religious gatherings, imposed by Governor Steve Sisolak to slow the spread of COVID-19.
+In May 2020, during the COVID-19 pandemic in Nevada, Du denied a church's request for an emergency injunction that would allow it to exceed a 50-person cap on religious gatherings imposed by Governor Steve Sisolak to slow the spread of COVID-19.
 The church asserted that the 50-person limit violated their right to free exercise of religion and sought a court order allowing the church to exceed the limit for Pentecost Sunday services.
 Du denied the motion, writing that although the church members undoubtedly had "sincerely held religious convictions" they had failed to demonstrate "the diligence required to warrant emergency relief" because they had waited until one business day before Pentecost Sunday to seek an emergency injunction.

 In September 2020, Du ruled that Tesla, Inc. could not be sued for defamation after falsely alleging to several news outlets that a former employee, Martin Tripp, may "come back and shoot people" at Tesla's Gigafactory in Nevada.
 In the same ruling, Du refused to dismiss Tesla's suit against Tripp for leaking a Tesla document.

+In April 2025, Du ruled that "a tower dump is a search and the warrant law enforcement used to get it is a general warrant forbidden under the Fourth Amendment" but that "the Court will not order any evidence suppressed".